-He is a graduate of the University of Pittsburgh, where in his first academic appointment, Porter chaired the Department of Black Community Education and Research and Development, and earned his PhD. in Pitt’s School of Education, Department of Counseling Psychology.
+Dr. Curtis Porter is a native of Braddock, Pennsylvania.
+He is a graduate of the University of Pittsburgh, where in his first academic appointment, he chaired the Department of Black Community Education and Research and Development, and earned his PhD, in Pitt’s School of Education, Department of Counseling Psychology.

 Dr. Porter’s life illustrates a full-circle professional career.
 After serving in the US Air Force, his professional career began in Pittsburgh at the Computer Operations of H.J.
 Heinz, Co.
 He has taught at California State University in Long Beach, California, and served as President and CEO of the Urban League of Southwestern Fairfield County in Stamford, Connecticut.
-He was elevated to the position of Vice President for Affiliate Development of the National Urban League, located in New York City, in which position he provided technical assistance in community development spanning across 34 states and Washington, D.C.
+He was elevated to the position of Vice President for Affiliate Development of the National Urban League, located in New York City, in which position he provided technical assistance in community development spanning across 34 states and The District of Columbia.

 After his tenure with the National Urban League, Dr. Porter returned to academia as Director of the Stamford Campus of the University of Connecticut.
 There he coordinated legislative and business leadership to build a $47 million campus facility in the downtown community.

-As Chief Education & Neighborhood Reinvestment Officer, Dr. Porter oversees all education, workforce training, and neighborhood reinvestment initiatives of city government, will serve as the Mayor’s liaison to Pittsburgh Public Schools, together with responsibilities over the Equal Opportunity & Review Commission.
+As Chief Education & Neighborhood Reinvestment Officer, Dr. Porter oversees all education, workforce training, and neighborhood reinvestment initiatives of city government, as well as serving as the Mayor’s liaison to Pittsburgh Public Schools, and overseeing the Equal Opportunity & Review Commission.